FelysNeko/Felys-Project/README.md

 } cmd;
 ```

-## Future
+## Future Features
 You also use `make` to compile the program.
 This only contains some features related to **object orientation**, **error handling**, **memory tracking**, **namespace**, and **string-style number calculation**, meaning that it is not completed.
 You need to modify the [future/main.c](future/main.c) file and recompile to test those features, then you can run `./felys` to see the output.

-If all the feature all implemented, the new interpreter will be dynamic typing and can calculate almost infinitly large numbers.
+If all the features all implemented, the new interpreter will be dynamic typing and can calculate almost infinitly large numbers.
 However, as a first-year university student, I really lack in-depth knowledge related to programming language and compiler, so I think it would be a good idea to stop here.
 I will definitly come back to finish this program in the future, but for now, I have to move on with my school work and co-op.
-The followings are some key designs.
+The followings are some **key designs**.
 Since they are extremely complicated, I won't explain them here.

 ### ElyObject
 ```C